 Impact On Growth -Pediatric Use

-Data on the effects of PegIntron plus REBETOL on growth come from an open-label study in subjects 3 through 17 years of age, and weight and height changes are compared to U.S. normative population data.
-In general, the weight and height gain of pediatric subjects treated with PegIntron plus REBETOL lags behind that predicted by normative population data for the entire length of treatment.
-After about 6 months posttreatment (Follow-Up Week 24), subjects had weight gain rebounds and regained their weight to 53rd percentile, above the average of the normative population and similar to that predicted by their average baseline weight (57th percentile).
-After about 6 months posttreatment, height gain stabilized and subjects treated with PegIntron plus REBETOL had an average height percentile of 44th percentile, which was less than the average of the normative population and less than their average baseline height (51st percentile).
+Data on the effects of PegIntron and REBETOL on growth come from an open-label study in subjects 3 through 17 years of age, and weight and height changes are compared to US normative population data.
+In general, the weight and height gain of pediatric subjects treated with PegIntron and REBETOL lags behind that predicted by normative population data for the entire length of treatment.
+After about 6 months post-treatment (follow-up Week 24), subjects had weight gain rebounds and regained their weight to 53rd percentile, above the average of the normative population and similar to that predicted by their average baseline weight (57th percentile).
+After about 6 months post-treatment, height gain stabilized and subjects treated with PegIntron and REBETOL had an average height percentile of 44th percentile, which was less than the average of the normative population and less than their average baseline height (51st percentile).
 Severely inhibited growth velocity (less than 3rd percentile) was observed in 70% of the subjects while on treatment.
 Following treatment, rebound growth and weight gain occurred in most subjects.
 Long-term follow-up data in pediatric subjects, however, indicates that PegIntron in combination therapy with REBETOL may induce a growth inhibition that results in reduced adult height in some patients [see ADVERSE REACTIONS].

-Based on results of clinical trials, ribavirin monotherapy is not effective for the treatment of chronic hepatitis C virus infection; therefore, REBETOL Capsules or Oral Solution must not be used alone.
-The safety and efficacy of REBETOL Capsules and Oral Solution have only been established when used together with INTRON A or PegIntron (not other interferons) as a combination therapy.
+Based on results of clinical trials, ribavirin monotherapy is not effective for the treatment of chronic hepatitis C virus infection; therefore, REBETOL capsules or oral solution must not be used alone.
+The safety and efficacy of REBETOL capsules and oral solution have only been established when used together with INTRON A or PegIntron (not other interferons) as combination therapy.

 The safety and efficacy of REBETOL/INTRON A and PegIntron therapy for the treatment of HIV infection, adenovirus, RSV, parainfluenza, or influenza infections have not been established.
-REBETOL Capsules should not be used for these indications.
-Ribavirin for inhalation has a separate package insert, which should be consulted if ribavirin inhalation therapy is being considered.
+REBETOL capsules should not be used for these indications.
+Ribavirin for inhalation has separate labeling, which should be consulted if ribavirin inhalation therapy is being considered.